Contact Us

 Parade Float Trailer

 Pitbulls are one of the most common dogs in the animal shelter and also one of the most misunderstood.
 To create a way to show off these dogs to the public, MCAS began “Pitties In Pink” and went on the parade circuit.
-Every year, MCAS builds a float, adds some volunteers and a few pitbulls, then enters several local parades—including the Starlight Parade.
-This enables thousands of spectators to see lovable pitbulls—sometimes dressed in pink tu-tus—serving as ambassadors for the breed.
-Without FMCSA purchasing a float trailer for MCAS, this super cool, invaluable breed promotion would not be possible.
+For several years, MCAS built a float, added some volunteers and a few pitbulls, then entered local parades—including the Starlight Parade.
+Thousands of spectators were able to see lovable pitbulls—sometimes dressed in pink tu-tus—serving as ambassadors for the breed.
+Friends was proud to provide a float trailer for this super cool, invaluable breed promotion.